open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flagd/README.md

     class Hello {
         static void Main(string[] args) {

+            var flagdConfig = new FlagdConfigBuilder()
-            // set the host and port for flagd-proxy Environment.SetEnvironmentVariable("FLAGD_HOST", "localhost");
+                // set the host and port for flagd-proxy .WithHost("localhost")
-            Environment.SetEnvironmentVariable("FLAGD_PORT", "8015");
+                .WithPort("8015")
-            // set the resolver type to 'IN_PROCESS' Environment.SetEnvironmentVariable("FLAGD_RESOLVER_TYPE", "IN_PROCESS");
+                // set the resolver type to 'IN_PROCESS' .WithResolverType(ResolverType.IN_PROCESS)
-            // provide the flag source selector, e.g. the name of a Flags custom resource which is watched by the flagd-proxy Environment.SetEnvironmentVariable("FLAGD_SOURCE_SELECTOR", "core.openfeature.dev/flags/sample-flags");
+                // provide the flag source selector, e.g. the name of a Flags custom resource which is watched by the flagd-proxy
+                .WithSourceSelector("core.openfeature.dev/flags/sample-flags")
+                .Build();

-            var flagdProvider = new FlagdProvider();
+            var flagdProvider = new FlagdProvider(flagdConfig);

             // Set the flagdProvider as the provider for the OpenFeature SDK OpenFeature.Api.Instance.SetProvider(flagdProvider);